Hakone in 1 Day

 Hakone Pirate Ship

-Mount Fuji from Lake Ashinoko
+Mount Fuji from Lake Ashi

-Torii on Lake Ashinoko
+Torii on Lake Ashi

+Instead of completing the full tourist circuit by bus, we decide to remain on the pirate ship, returning to the north of the lake for a second cablecar and funicular ride.
 The nearest station to our hotel is at Owakudani, part way down the funicular line.
 An announcement states that there is no way to cross the line here, so to ensure to exit the correct side.
 So we at the mercy of Google maps (and my navigational skills).
 Luckily, neither let us down.
 All we have to do now is walk for 15 minutes down a narrow, winding road with no pavement to reach the hotel.

-It’s surprisingly remote and there doesn’t appear to be any buildings around, but we obediently follow the blue line.
-When we arrive at the hotel, I think we’re mistaken as it looks very industrial.
+It’s rather remote and when we arrive at our accommodation for the night; Hakone Forest of Verde, I think we’re mistaken as it looks very industrial.
 It also looks very deserted.
 Just after we complete our mountainous walk, taking our lives in our hands on the windy pavementless roads, the shuttle bus from the station pulls up.
 The hotel runs a regular free shuttle from the station – who knew?
 Obviously not us!
+The enormous hotel is very quiet.
+It’s a bit like checking in to the Marie Celeste.

 From our room on the 6th floor we have a balcony with a pretty cool view across the mountains.

 It turns out that the ‘industrial’ look comes from the fact that the hotel is built on a series of hot springs, with machinery regulating the emissions.
 The building is split into two wings, each with its own series of hot spring baths.
-Our wing has 9 hot springs (5 for men and 4 for women).
+Our wing has nine hot springs (5 for men and 4 for women).
 So while the old man is catching up on his candy crushing, I go to investigate the baths.

 Dinner at Yunessun